-- D.15.1 All uses operated by a public authority including a Department of the Government of Canada, Province of Ontario, the County of Simcoe, the Township, any hydro generation or other utility company and the Severn Sound Environmental Association are permitted in any land use designation for the purpose of public service use including municipal infrastructure and public service facilities. - D.15.2 All existing electric power facilities and the development of any new electric power facilities, including all works as defined in the Power Corporation Act, by Hydro One or Ontario Power Generation or its subsidiaries, such as transmission lines, transformer stations and distributing stations, shall be permitted within all land use designations throughout the Township, provided that such development satisfies the provisions of the Environmental Assessment Act, including regulations made under the Act, and any other relevant statutes. - D.15.3 Township and other government or Public Service Facilities public service facilities, including but not limited to fire stations, work garages, ambulance stations, municipal buildings, libraries, schools, public recreation facilities and major parks, should be located in community hubs. - D.15.4 Preference for location for Township and Public Service Facilitiespublic service facilities should be provided for within or adjacent to the Settlement Area designation and secondarily within the Shoreline designation, where appropriate, to facilitate cost-effective service delivery and access to the Township's population concentration.
+Government of Canada, Province of Ontario, the County of Simcoe, the Township, any hydro generation or other utility company and the Severn Sound Environmental Association are permitted in any land use designation for the purpose of public service use including municipal infrastructure and public service facilities.

-PART D GENERAL DEVELOPMENT POLICIES D.15.5 Schools and major institutions are encouraged to be located within the Settlement Area designation.
-D.15.6 Prior to development of new Township and Public Service Facilities public service facilities , consideration of adaptive re-use of existing facilities should be considered wherever feasible.
+- D.15.2 All existing electric power facilities and the development of any new electric power facilities, including all works as defined in the Power Corporation Act, by Hydro One or Ontario Power Generation or its subsidiaries, such as transmission lines, transformer stations and distributing stations, shall be permitted within all land use designations throughout the Township, provided that such development satisfies the provisions of the Environmental Assessment Act, including regulations made under the Act, and any other relevant statutes. - D.15.3 Township and other government or public service facilities, including but not limited to fire stations, work garages, ambulance stations, municipal buildings, libraries, schools, public recreation facilities and major parks, should be located in community hubs. - D.15.4 Preference for location for Township and public service facilities should be provided for within or adjacent to the Settlement Area designation and secondarily within the Shoreline designation, where appropriate, to facilitate cost-effective service delivery and access to the Township's population concentration. - D.15.5 Schools and major institutions are encouraged to be located within the Settlement Area designation. - D.15.6 Prior to development of new Township and public service facilities, consideration of adaptive re-use of existing facilities should be considered wherever feasible.